Pacific Gas and Electric charged with 12 criminal counts in fatal California pipeline inferno

 It is rare but not unprecedented for a pipeline company to be charged with criminal safety laws.

-U.S. prosecutors previously investigated Olympic Pipe Line Co. in Washington state after an explosion in 1999 killed three people.
-That blast was caused by a ruptured line that spilled more than 225,000 gallons (851,700 litres) of gasoline into creeks running through a public park in Bellingham, Washington.
+Federal prosecutors previously investigated Olympic Pipe Line Co. in Washington state after an explosion in 1999 killed three people.
+That blast was caused by a ruptured line that spilled more than 225,000 gallons of gasoline into creeks running through a public park in Bellingham, Wash.

-That U.S. investigation ultimately resulted in prison or probation terms for three company officials and a settlement requiring $112 million in penalties and safety improvements.
+That federal investigation ultimately resulted in prison or probation terms for three company officials and a settlement requiring $112 million in penalties and safety improvements.

 Under the charges in this indictment, PG&E could be fined $500,000 for each count or a larger amount if it's determined the company financially gained as a result of the violations or loss caused to the victims.